| C (continued) |

 herself and her car in plain sight ("drivin' us crazy and lovin'

-every minute of it"
+every minute of it")

-- the epic brutal boxing match with boss convict Dragline
+- the epic brutal boxing match with boss convict

-- the entertaining, one-hour 50 hard-boiled egg-eating
+- the entertaining, one-hour long, hard-boiled egg-eating

 - the image of the guard's impenetrable sunglasses